-Child Custody: Child custody and shared parenting plans are designed around the domicile and employment of the parents and the needs and potentially the preferences of the children.
+Child Custody or Relocation: Child custody and shared parenting plans are designed around the domicile and employment of the parents and the needs and potentially the preferences of the children.
 Summertime and travel plans and changes in the home of one parent (such as one parent getting a job in another state) can all affect visitation and shared custody schedules which our order modification lawyers can help.

 Alimony/Spousal Support: Many of the same circumstances and issues that can lead to a child support modification request can be grounds for filing a spousal support order modification.
 If your ex is remarrying, landed a new, higher-paying job, or your financial situation changed for any reason, you can file an alimony modification request, both as the payer of alimony and as a recipient of spousal support.

-Our Dedicated Order Modification Lawyers Can Help You with Unique Situations that Warrant a Modification
+Our Dedicated Order Modification Lawyers Can Help You with Relocation, or other Unique Situations that Warrant a Modification

 Irrespective of the grounds on which you want to file a request for order modification, our Nashville modification of orders attorney is here to help.
 Common examples of situations that can warrant a request to modify orders include:

 - The relocation of either parent.
-Keep in mind that, in most cases, relocating over 100 miles from the other parent requires court approval since it can affect custody, support, and visitation schedules.
+Keep in mind that, in most cases, relocating over 50 miles from the other parent requires notice be sent and court approval since it can affect custody, support, and visitation schedules.

 - Significant changes in either parent’s income, usually on the order of 15% or more.